 A trust is an effective tool to transfer property to named beneficiaries.
 Trusts operate privately and independently from probate.
 Trusts can be revocable or irrevocable.
 A grantor can change revocable trusts at any time during their lifetime.
 If a trust is irrevocable, it typically cannot be changed.

 Any assets placed in the trust are managed by a trustee.
 The creator of the trust can serve as a trustee, or someone else can serve as a trustee.
 At different times, one person can be the trustee and another the beneficiary.
 This serves as a safety net.
 If you become incapacitated during your lifetime, the trustee can make important decisions.
 Trustees also implement the instructions you left before your incapacitation or after your death.

 In California, you can combine a living trust and a will, using the individual documents to address separate issues.
 Wills can name a guardian and executor, and a trust frees up the transfer of assets without probate’s interference.

 The combination also helps secure your estate if you have young children.
 Guardians are designated by the will, or, often in a separate document, and trust provides future financial security for the children.

 Estate planning can be complicated.
-The Santa Clarita estate planning attorneys at the Law Offices of Andrew Cohen can help navigate the process—from deciding the best option, through the preparation, to the last signature.
+The San Luis Obispo planning attorneys at the Law Offices of Andrew Cohen can help navigate the process—from deciding the best option, through the preparation, to the last signature.